iyowasay/behavioral_cloning/README.md

 9. Save the BEST model!

 ### Result and reflection

-Here is [the bird's-eye view video](https://youtu.be/gHSvIalDYVw) of the result.

 Current trained model `model.h5` is able to drive around the track several times without falling off, with the set speed of 25.
 The training results are shown below.